The-Tooth-Business/client/README.md

 Third Consult - 1 As the FIC I would like to see each continent manager, remember who they are (I am 3562 years old!) and see their bookings and ratings.

-Third Consult - 2 As the FIC I would love to recieve wishes one by one with a button I can click to grant them or not (and not have to explain my reasoning!)
+Third Consult - 2 As the FIC I would love to receive wishes one by one with a button I can click to grant them or not (and not have to explain my reasoning!)

 ##### Trello at the start of Sprint 4